Yıldırım Aktuna: Early years

 He was born 1930 in Istanbul.
-After completing the high school in Karşıyaka, Izmir in 1948, Yıldırım Aktuna attended the School of Medicine of the University of Istanbul as a cadet.
+After completing the high school in Karşıyaka, İzmir in 1948, Yıldırım Aktuna attended the School of Medicine of the University of Istanbul as a cadet.
 In 1954, he graduated with Doctor of Medicine degree in the rank of a lieutenant.

 Military career

 His first post was chief physician officer of the 26th Brigade at the 66th Army Division.
-After completing a one-year English language course at the Army Language School in Ankara, Aktuna was sent to the United States, where he attended advanced education in general medicine at the Brooke Army Medical Center in Fort Sam Houston, San Antonio between 1958–1959.
+After completing a one-year English language course at the Army Language School in Ankara, Aktuna was sent to the United States, where he attended advanced education in general medicine at the Brooke Army Medical Center in Fort Sam Houston, San Antonio between 1958 and 1959.

 Having returned home, Aktuna specialized in neuropsychiatry at the Gülhane Military Medical Academy in Ankara, finishing in 1962.
 He then served in the army as medical officer at various places in Turkey.
-Between 1967–1989, he was lecturer at the Kabul Military Hospital in Afghanistan.
+Between 1967 and 1989, he was lecturer at the Kabul Military Hospital in Afghanistan.
 In 1970, he retired from the Turkish Army in the rank of a lieutenant colonel.

 Civil service

 Switched over to civil service, he firstly was appointed Assistant Chief Physician at the Psychology Clinic of Şişli Children's Hospital in Istanbul.
 He later became the chief of that clinic.

-Between 1972–1973, Aktuna sojourned in Austria to pursue advanced studies in neurology and electroencephalography (EEG) at the Neurological Clinic of the University of Vienna.
+Between 1972 and 1973, Aktuna sojourned in Austria to pursue advanced studies in neurology and electroencephalography (EEG) at the Neurological Clinic of the University of Vienna.

 In 1979, Yıldırım Aktuna was appointed Chief Physician of the Bakırköy Psychiatric Hospital in Istanbul, the largest of its art in the country.
 He modernized the hospital, and devoted himself to raise consciousness for public mental health and to develop contemporary policies on this subject.
 He established in 1983 an alcohol and drug rehabilitation center within this hospital, the first facility in Turkey to conduct medical and psychotherapeutic treatment and research for dependency on psychoactive substances as well.
 For these activities, he was honored several times by various organizations.

 Politics

 Yıldırım Aktuna resigned from his post on December 30, 1988, and entered politics joining the Social Democratic Populist Party (SHP).
 On March 26, 1989, he was elected district mayor of Bakırköy in Istanbul, where he was much respected.

 After serving two and half years in the regional politics, Aktuna quit his post and joined the True Path Party (DYP) on August 27, 1991.
-Following the general elections, he entered the parliament on October 20, 1991 as a deputy of Istanbul.
+Following the general elections, he entered the parliament on October 20, 1991, as a deputy of Istanbul.